 The second important thing to check is the storage memory.
-Since WhatsApp saves all in-app interactions locally, you need to have at least some spare space in order to use it in a seamless manner.
+Since WhatsApp saves all in-app interactions locally, you need to have at least some spare space to use it seamlessly.

 If you’re dangerously low on storage space, make sure to clear some files.
 Backing up photos to Google Photos or removing the cache for apps should give you some extra space.

 Finally, if you have enough internal storage space, you can choose to store all new photos in local storage.
 Just open the Camera and select Device as preferred storage.
 On the other hand, if you need to use the SD card but WhatsApp can’t access it and send files, we recommend formatting it.

 Of course, you’ll need to backup all your files, preferably on a PC.
 After that, you can safely format your SD card on your phone or with a PC.
 Once you’ve dealt with it, both WhatsApp and other third-party apps should have an easier time accessing the content on an SD card.

 Here’s how to format an SD card on phone:

 - Open SD card.